jxxcarlson/graphdisplay/README.md

 GraphDisplay
 ============

 This package creates SVG images of graphs.
+It makes use of the package `jxxcarlson/geometry`.

 ```
 import DisplayGraph